mandyedi/cli-adventures/README.md

 ## Ideas:
 - do I need global current_place?
-  do I need to pass dame_data to actions? isn't current_place enough?
+  do I need to pass game_data to actions? isn't current_place enough?
   OR
   ```
   game_context = {